Anja585/pands-project2021/README.md

 plt.savefig('10_petal_width_histogram.png')
 plt.show()
 ```
-The below images of histograms for each variable type shows petal length and petal width measures are the best indicators to use for determining the type of iris because there is least amount of overlap between histograms.
+The below images of histograms for each variable type shows petal length and petal width measures are the best indicators to use for determining the type of iris because there is the least amount of overlap between histograms.
 * sepal length

 ![alt text](https://github.com/Anja585/pands-project2021/blob/main/07_sepal_length_histogram.png)